dhis2-metadata/IDS_MPOX/docs/ids_mpox-installation.md

 - 1 weekly data set
 - 6 data elements
 - 11 indicators
-- 1 dashboard
+- 1 preconfigured dashboard

 It can be installed as a standalone package.
-The output data can be accessed on the dashboard that is included or integrated in other dashboards and reporting tools.
+The output data can be visualised on the included dashboard or integrated in other dashboards and reporting tools.

+Some indicators will require population data in denominators.
+There are 2 ways to map utilise population data for the included indicators:
+1. Total population data can be mapped to the included Generic data element
+2. Implementer can replace denominator data elements with the ones present in the system.

 ### IDS-MPOX Surveillance Dashboard package

+The package contains:
+- 1 preconfigured dashboard
+- 11 indicators with placeholder numerators and denominators.

+When installing this package, implementers will have to map existing data elements to the corresponding numerators and denominators of the included indicators.

+### IDS-MPOX Case Surveillance CRF tracker